-The Lennox & Addington County Autism Network is a volunteer, parent-led support group for individuals and their loved ones with exceptionalities.
+The Lennox & Addington County Autism Network is a volunteer, parent-led support group for all individuals and their loved ones with exceptionalities.

 My name is Mandy Stapley, I reside in the Town of Greater Napanee.
 I am a single mother to my son, Hank, who lives with severe autism (non-verbal) or otherwise known as Autism Spectrum Disorder (ASD).

-Hank’s birth was “normal,” full-term no complications, and considered natural.
+Hank’s birth was “normal,” full-term no complications and considered natural.